 Offered Programs: Standard financing, including term loans, lines of credit

-Non-Bank Lenders Qualifications: 1+ year in business, $5+ million in annual revenue, and a 600+ credit score
+Non-Bank Lenders Qualifications: 1+ year in business, at least $5+ million in annual revenue, and a 600+ credit score

 Speed to Fund: Days to weeks – potentially on the same day